 Today my pear at breakfast was perfect, so very ripe and juicy and sweet-scented.
 And although a pear is just an ordinary thing, still I felt a little spike of pleasure when I spooned it into my mouth along with some yogurt and honey.
 There was pleasure, too, that I had this quiet time to notice the pear and the way the morning light was washing into the room where I sat on the floor with my back up against the wall.
 Without their wooly slippers, my bare feet were getting cold but I stayed there in that moment of pear delight until the whole bowl was licked clean.
 An ordinary pleasure, a simple moment.

 Before eating it, I peeled the pear and as I held it, I noticed that its skin was mottled and rough and strangely attractive.
-It got me thinking of the Gerard Manley Hopkins poem about dappled things and perhaps that set my mind towards finding the pear moment to be so fine.
-As I sat there on the floor, empty bowl in hand, I wondered if maybe all my meals should be preceded with a poem which I found to be an extremely exciting possibility, although not without some logistical challenges.
+It got me thinking of the Gerard Manley Hopkins poem about dappled things and perhaps that set my mind toward finding the pear moment to be so fine.
+As I sat there on the floor, empty bowl in hand, I wondered if maybe all my meals should be preceded with a poem.
+I found this to be an extremely exciting possibility, although not without some logistical challenges.

 Glory be to God for dappled things—

 For skies of couple-colour as a brinded cow;

 For rose-moles all in stipple upon trout that swim;